• Coronavirus Advice for Staff

 • Shopping, looking after other children or birthdays.

-• Day trips and holidays in term time.
+• Day trips and all holidays in term time.

 • Oversleeping.